-The content of the Internal Appeal request including all clinical care aspects involved will be fully reviewed and documented.
-You or your Authorized Representative will have the right to submit comments, documentation, records, and other information relevant to the Internal Appeal in person or in writing.
+The content of the internal Appeal request including all clinical care aspects involved will be fully reviewed and documented.
+You or your Authorized Representative will have the right to submit comments, documentation, records, and other information relevant to the internal Appeal in person or in writing.
 A Provider or other appropriate clinical peer of a same-or-similar specialty, who was not involved in the initial decision, will evaluate the medical necessity decision of a final determination.
 You will be given a reasonable opportunity to provide written materials, including written testimony to support your Appeal.
 Coordinated Care will provide you, or your Authorized Representative, with written notification of our decision:

-- 1. For a non-expedited Internal Appeal, you will be notified within 14 calendar days of receipt of the Appeal. - a.
+- 1. For a non-expedited internal Appeal, you will be notified within 14 calendar days of receipt of the Appeal. - a.
 For good reason, we may extend the time by up to 16 additional calendar days without your or your Authorized Representative's written consent, but will notify you or your Authorized Representative of the extension and reason for the extension.
-If you or your Authorized Representative agree to our request for further extension, we will provide you or your Authorized Representative with written notice of a specific agreed-upon date for when we will provide our decision.
-Waiver of consent to the response time is not required.

-2. For Appeals involving an Experimental or Investigational treatment, you will be notified of our decisions within 20 calendar days of receipt of the Appeal.
+If after the 16 additional calendar day extension, we may request additional time to review your Appeal but only if you or your Authorized Representative agree to our request for further extension.
+We will provide you or your Authorized Representative with written notice of a specific agreed-upon date for when we will provide our decision.
+Waiver of consent to the response time is not required. - 2.
+For Appeals involving an Experimental or Investigational treatment, you will be notified of our decisions within 20 calendar days of receipt of the Appeal.